majensen/perlbolt/lib/Neo4j/Bolt/Path.md

 Their nodes, relationships and metadata can be accessed as shown in the synopsis above.

-This class performs the [Neo4j::Types::Path](https://metacpan.org/pod/Neo4j::Types::Path) role, which offers an object-oriented interface to the paths's elements and metadata.
+This class conforms to the [Neo4j::Types::Path](https://metacpan.org/pod/Neo4j::Types::Path) API, which offers an object-oriented interface to the paths's elements and metadata.
 This is entirely optional to use.